Last updated: 23 August 2021

 We may also collect other personal information we consider is reasonably necessary for one or more of our functions and activities such as personal information that we request from you or that you or a third party provide to us, and which we are authorised or required by law to collect.

 We may also collect sensitive information about you if you consent to us doing so and the information is reasonably necessary for one or more of our functions or activities, or where otherwise permitted or required by law.

-We may also collect your personal information from a related entity or from a third party or a publicly available source where it is unreasonable or impractical to collect the information directly from you or if necessary to satisfy our legal obligations.
-For example, we may collect know-your-customer or anti-money laundering information about you from our identity-verification services provider(s).We also often collect your name, address and date of birth from our identity-verification services provider(s).
+We may also collect your personal information from a related entity or from a third party or a publicly available source where it is unreasonable or impractical to collect the personal information directly from you or if necessary to satisfy our legal obligations.
+For example, we may collect know-your-customer or anti-money laundering information about you from our identity-verification services provider(s).We also often collect your name, address, proof of address and date of birth from our identity-verification services provider(s).